 What if I want to use an AHA/BHA with my vitamin C product?

-Vitamin C can have exfoliating effects on the skin, which is why we generally advise against using vitamin C with your AHAs and BHAs.
+Vitamin C can have exfoliating effects on the skin, which is why we generally don’t recommend mixing vitamin C with your AHAs and BHAs.
 As with using AHAs and BHAs together, throwing vitamin C into the mix can be a recipe for irritation.
-Similarly again, you can alternate usage; you shouldn’t use acids every day anyway – two to three times per week is recommended.

 join the conversation